-Pancreatic cancer cells stimulated with S100A8 and S100A9 released pro-inflammatory cytokines IL-8, TNF- α , and FGF.
-Cancer cell-derived conditioned media and the individual cytokines (TNF- α and TGF- β) induced the protein expression of S100A8 and S100A9 in HL-60 monocytic cell line and primary human monocytes (Nedjadi et al. 2018).
+Pancreatic cancer cells stimulated with S100A8 (S100 calcium-binding protein A8) and S100A9 (S100 calcium-binding protein A9) released pro-inflammatory cytokines IL-8, TNF- $\alpha$ , and Fibroblast growth factor (FGF).
+Cancer cell-derived conditioned media and the individual cytokines (TNF- $\alpha$ and TGF- $\beta$ ) induced the protein expression of S100A8 and S100A9 in HL-60 monocytic cell line and primary human monocytes (Nedjadi et al. 2018).